Research Experience Placement (REP) Scheme

 • Please note not all our partner institutions are able to host placements and those partners which do host placements may vary from year to year.
 The number of placements we are able to offer will also vary each year dependent on the allocation we receive from NERC.

 • Projects are advertised internally in those of our partner institutions who are hosting placements.
-However, our ambition for 2024 is to advertise all placements on onezoo.uk and through the host institutions standard internal advertisement platforms.
-We expect that applications will be open from early Mid-April 2024, with closing dates in Mid-May.
+However, our ambition for 2025 is to advertise all placements on onezoo.uk and through the host institutions standard internal advertisement platforms.
+We expect that student applications will be open from Mid-March 2025, with closing dates in early April.

 • The interview and selection process will be undertaken by the host institution, who will notify the successful candidate and put in place the arrangements for the placement.
 Please check with the host institution for timescales and deadlines.